Towards a unified user modeling language for engineering human centered AI systems: Abstract

 \section{Abstract}

 In today's digital society, personalization has become a crucial aspect of software applications, significantly impacting user experience and engagement.
 A new wave of intelligent user interfaces, such as AI-based conversational agents, has the potential to enable such personalization beyond what other types of interfaces could offer in the past.
 Personalization requires the ability to specify a complete user profile, covering as many dimensions as possible, such as potential accessibility constraints, interaction preferences, and even hobbies.
-In this sense, this paper presents the concepts of a unified user modeling language, aimed to combine previous approaches in a single proposal.
-Additionally, a proof of concept has been developed that leverages user profiles modeled using our language to automatically adapt a conversational agent.
+Yet, existing solutions for user modeling mostly focus on individual aspects at a very coarse level, severely limiting the potential adaptations for personalization.
+In this sense, this paper presents a unified user modeling language, aimed to combine previous approaches, both from the modeling community and other user-centric fields, in a single proposal.
+This language has been implemented on top of the open source BESSER low-code platform.
+Additionally, a proof of concept leveraging user profiles modeled with our language to automatically adapt a conversational agent has also been developed.